 Nycomed Pharma AS

-Drammensveien 852 N-1385 Asker, Norway Representative office in Russia / CIS:
+Drammensveien 852 N-1385 Asker, Norway Representative office address in Russia/CIS:

 119049 Moscow, st. Shabolovka, 10

-• In this article, you can read the instructions for the use of the medicinal product.
-Calcium D3 Nycomed...
-The reviews of site visitors - consumers of this medicine, as well as opinions of doctors of specialists on the use of Calcium D3 Nycomed in their practice are presented.
-A big request to more actively add your reviews about the drug: did the medicine help or did not help get rid of the disease, what complications and side effects were observed that may not have been declared by the manufacturer in the annotation.
-Analogues of Calcium D3 Nycomed in the presence of available structural analogs.
-Use for the treatment of calcium deficiency and the prevention of osteoporosis in adults, children, as well as during pregnancy and lactation.
+• In this article you can find instructions for use medicinal product Calcium D3 Nycomed.
+Feedback from site visitors - consumers - is presented of this medicine, as well as the opinions of specialist doctors on the use of Calcium D3 Nycomed in their practice.
+We kindly ask you to actively add your reviews about the drug: whether the medicine helped or did not help get rid of the disease, what complications and side effects were observed, perhaps not stated by the manufacturer in the annotation.
+Analogues of Calcium D3 Nycomed if available structural analogues.
+Use for the treatment of calcium deficiency and prevention of osteoporosis in adults, children, as well as during pregnancy and lactation.

-Calcium D3 Nycomed- a combined preparation that regulates the exchange of calcium and phosphorus in the body (in bones, teeth, nails, hair, muscles).
+Calcium D3 Nycomed - combination drug, regulating the exchange of calcium and phosphorus in the body (in bones, teeth, nails, hair, muscles).

-Reduces resorption (resorption) and increases bone density, replenishing the lack of calcium and vitamin D3 in the body, which is necessary for the mineralization of teeth.
+Reduces resorption (resorption) and increases bone density, replenishing the lack of calcium and vitamin D3 in the body, necessary for the mineralization of teeth.

 Calcium is involved in the regulation of nerve conduction, muscle contractions and is a component of the blood coagulation system.

-The use of calcium and vitamin D3 prevents an increase in the production of parathyroid hormone, which is a stimulant of increased bone resorption (leaching of calcium from the bones).
+The use of calcium and vitamin D3 prevents an increase in the production of parathyroid hormone, which is a stimulator of increased bone resorption (leaching of calcium from the bones).

 Pharmacokinetics